Literary Elements: The 7 Building Blocks of an Epic Story

 Narration

-Point of View is also closely related to the element of narration.
-Will the story be told by someone who was there, watching events, or will it be told by someone as the events unfold?
+Point of view is closely related to our next element, narration.
+Will the story be told by someone who was there watching events, or will it be told by someone as the events unfold?
 Will your narrator be reliable?

 The unreliable narrator is most common in first-person stories but can also appear in the third person.
 Many fans of Harry Potter assume Harry is narrating the story, and they call him an unreliable narrator.